Ministry of Buddhasasana, Religious and Cultural Affairs

 - Fulfilling the administrative functions and other needs of Ministry staff and Deputy Minister’s staff.

-- Activities pertaining to the festivals which are being Conducted the Ministry.
+- Activities pertaining to the festivals which are being Conducted by the Ministry.

 - Coordination and supervision of administrative activities of the Ministry Of Buddhasasana.